robertmaxwilliams/mastml-weekly/week-3.md

 - Almost got confusion matrix to plot.
   - Succeeded!!
   - In your CSV, you CANNOT PUT SPACES AFTER YOUR COMMAS (or they end up in the column names and break it down.)
+- names of test are delimted with underscores and the first one is the key used to group them for Favorites.

 ## Work Hours

 Day | Luke hours | Max hours